tango-controls/tango-kernel-followup/2020/2020-12-03/Minutes.md

 - keep tango-controls on github
 - github actions have been tested for some projects in tango, but still early stage
 - not much knowledge of GH actions within the Tango community
-- possibly, runners can be self hostes
+- possibly, runners can be self hosted

 b. keep tango controls on github and move CI to gitlab
 - it is feasible setting un CI on gitlab keeping the source on github, but requires a premium account and does not integrate well with PR, see https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/.
 No detailed info per job.